|Flight Modeling in EAW, CFS and WW2 Fighters

 Why doesn't it drop a wing violently or make the pilot stomp on the rudders?
 I wish I knew.
 The genius of managing to combine light aircraft characteristics with such high performance is nothing short of miraculous compared to most other wartime tailwheel types.
 One or two landings in the Spitfire and you are in love for life.

-The Late Jeffery Ethell, quoted from December 98 issue Flight Journal,
+The Late Jeffery Ethell, quoted from December 98 issue Flight Journal, "Flying the Spitfire".

 Let's start with the assumption that Janes, Microprose and Microsoft are using essentially the same data for modeling performance characteristics in each of their simulators.
 According to a Microsoft programmer, this makes up 80% of the finished product.
 Once this data is in place, tweaking is done to get the right feel.